warmbeach/Decentraland-hitTesting/DecentralandSDK/README.md

 6) From Terminal or command prompt run `dcl start`

-A new tab in your browser should open and you should be able to walk around using the following keys:
+A new tab in your browser should open and you should be able to walk around the scene in your browser using the following keys:

 `W` - forward